agentx3/gpt-discord-cog/README.md

 # GPT Discord Cog

 This is a simple library meant for use with with [py-cord](https://github.com/Pycord-Development/pycord).
-It should also be compatible with [discord.py](https://github.com/Rapptz/discord.py).
+It iscurrently incompatible with [discord.py](https://github.com/Rapptz/discord.py).

 This was made to facilitate an easy-to-implement module to add AI to your discord bot.
 Here are some of the details of the implementation: